inlueof/reproducibilityreport/README.md

 The replication was based on a **master R script** provided by the author; no separate modular program file was included.
 The analysis was reproduced by following the master script’s annotations, replicating each data cleaning, modeling, and output step.

 All numerical results were successfully reproduced.
-However, a minor methodological issue was identified — the marital status variable (`MARSTAT`) was treated as **numeric** rather than **categorical**, resulting in a conceptually invalid specification despite computational reproducibility.
+However, a minor methodological issue was identified, the marital status variable (`MARSTAT`) was treated as **numeric** rather than **categorical**, resulting in a conceptually invalid specification despite computational reproducibility.

 ---